Not A Fan

 You might remember that in Judaism the most important thing was being born into the right family, and having the right blood line.
 While other things also mattered, birth family was basic.
 Now, here we have Jesus saying in God’s new family, your bloodline doesn’t matter.
 What matters now is the new birth, one of water and Spirit.
 Baptism in water, which brings people into the kingdom and baptism in the Spirit, which brings about a new life.

 The two are inseparable, early Christians didn’t believe that as long as you were baptized in water that you were done.
 They knew that your water baptism was the first step into a new spiritual life.
 The water baptism brought you into the visible community of Jesus' followers, while the baptism in the Spirit gave you the new life.
 It is only through the Spirit that we can be a true follower of Christ.
 Jesus even goes so far as to say that without it you can't even see God's kingdom.

 Here is the reality for Nicodemus and for you as well; there is no way to follow Jesus without Him interfering with your life.
 Following Jesus will cost you something.
 Following Jesus always costs something.
 For Nicodemus it would cost him a powerful position.
 It would cost him the respect of his co-workers.
 It would cost him his source of income and livelihood.
 It would cost him friendships.
 It would likely cost him some family relationships.
 Following Jesus always involves a cost.

-That brings up a very telling question; has following Jesus cost you anything?
+Which brings up a very important question; has following Jesus cost you anything?
 I don't mean for that to be a rhetorical question.
 Take a moment and think about it, what has following Jesus cost you.
 How has following Jesus interfered with your life?

 Most of us don't mind Jesus making some minor change in our lives but Jesus wants to turn our lives upside down.